AmanXk/multiagent-research-agent/README.md

 ## 📧 Support

-For support, open an issue on GitHub.
+For support, open an issue on GitHub

 **Happy Researching!**